stitchdata/docs/_replication/loading/querying-historical-tables.md

       - The system `{{ system-column.prefix }}` columns added by Stitch, and
       - Other order attribute columns

+      If you wanted to get all current records, you could use the following query:

+          {% capture code %}
+              SELECT * FROM orders
+              WHERE
+                _sdc_end_date = "9999-12-31 0:00 +00:00"
+          {% endcapture %}

+          {% assign description = "Querying all current records" %}

+          {% include layout/code-snippet.html code=code code-description=description %}

+      {% include note.html type="single-line" content="**Note**: Since the `_sdc_end_date` value for current records is set to `9999-12-31` UTC, it is recommended to use `9999-12-31 0:00 +00:00` in your queries to make sure you get the correct result regardless of your local time." %}

   - title: "Retrieving the version of every record for a specific date"
     anchor: "specific-date"
     summary: "A querying strategy that retrieves the version of every record for a specific date"